 - a.
 The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10 % of the net assets of the Scheme. - b.
-The Scheme shall participate in repo transactions only in AA and above rated corporate debt securities. - c.
+The scheme shall participate in repos on following corporate debt securities: - 1.
+Listed AA and above rated corporate debt securities - 2.
+Commercial Papers (CPs) and Certificate of Deposits (CDs) - c.
 In terms of Regulation 44 (2) of the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, the Scheme shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months.